ollej/rusty-aquarium/README.md

 background to show.
 The number should match the index of the wanted background from the `backgrounds` field in `config.json`.

-The field `school` should be an array of objects, one for each fish to display.
+The field `school` must be an array of objects, one for each fish to display.

-The `fish` field should match a name in the map of fishes in the `config.json` file.
+The `fish` field must match a name in the map of fishes in the `config.json` file.

-The fields `size`, `speed`, and `bubbles` is a multiplier that will be applied to the corresponding value from the fish configuration.
+The fields `size`, `speed`, and `bubbles` are multipliers that will be applied to the corresponding value from the fish configuration.

 ### File format